 I am a performance maker and writer with a background in theatre, live art and comedy.
 I explore the idiosyncratic cultural and political constructs that inform the way we are together, as people, just trying to figure it all out.

 My work is text and action based.
 The text is sharp, witty and observational, often referencing and sending up modes of popular culture.
 It is poetic but comprehensible, leaving enough space for an audience to insert their own personal experiences.
 It interweaves personal reflection with universal questions, those of politics, identity and place.
-I also dally with fact, taking audiences on journeys that mess with satire and fabrication.

 The body in my practice is a site of personal histories, inherited behaviours and cultural expectations – both true and invented.
 A lot of influences are Jewish and Queer.
 Many of my performative images play on the smallness of my frame, and the way that my cultural heritage has written itself large on my face without my consent.
 My performances have involved eating as many twiglets as possible in a bid to grow a family tree in my guts, escapology acts, and small feats of - or attempts to improve - physical strength.
 Influences include - Curious, Ken Dodd, Morecambe and Wise, Lisa Kron, Bobby Baker and Gob Squad.